Organized crime in London, Ontario: 1920

-On December 1, 1920.
-There was a robbery at the Merchants Bank, what is now known as the South London Branch of the Bank of Montreal, located on Wortley Road.
+On December 1, 1920, there was a robbery at the Merchants Bank, which is now known as the South London Branch of the Bank of Montreal, located on Wortley Road.
 Two masked gunman entered the bank and began demanding money.
-J. Lackie, who was working as an assistant accountant for the bank was injured when he was stuck in the head by one of the robbers with the butt of his pistol.
+J. Lackie, who was working as an assistant accountant for the bank, was injured when he was stuck in the head by one of the robbers with the butt of his pistol.
 E.M.
-Dagg was acting manager during the time of the robbery was told to get facedown on the ground.
-The robbers were given around $800(over $11,000 adjusting for inflation) from the tills, this seemed to satisfy them as they did not ask for the safe containing $40,000(modern equivalent of over $560,000) in cash and assets to be opened.
-They exited the bank and for the first time in Canadian history, they entered an automobile that they would use to escape the scene of the crime, they had previously stolen the automobile from a man named Roy Dale.
+Dagg, who was acting manager during the time of the robbery, was told to get face down on the ground.
+The robbers were given around $800 (over $11,000 adjusting for inflation) from the tills, this seemed to satisfy them as they did not ask for the safe containing $40,000 (modern equivalent of over $560,000) in cash and assets to be opened.
+They exited the bank and for the first time in Canadian history, they entered an automobile that they would use to escape the scene of the crime.
+They had previously stolen the automobile from a man named Roy Dale.
 The robbers used the vehicle to escape the crime scene and ditched it on the grounds of the London Asylum located on what is now Highbury Street.
 No one was ever charged in connection with the robbery as police were not able to gather sufficient evidence or leads on finding the "Wheeled Bandits".

-The financial institution would shut its doors on July 31, 1931, partially due to the wartime conditions of the Great depression, also due to the fact that it was involved in one of the most notorious robberies in the city's history.
+The financial institution would shut its doors on July 31, 1931, partially due to the wartime conditions of the Great Depression, also due to the fact that it was involved in one of the most notorious robberies in the city's history.